DOAJ/doaj/static_content/support/content/supporters.md

 Some organisations support DOAJ with an annual payment.
 Others commit larger amounts of funding, which has a greater impact on DOAJ’s future and allows for more sustainable development.
 Some committed to a funding model as recommended by [SCOSS](https://scoss.org/).
 (The funding initiative ran from 2018 to 2020.)

 ## Become a yearly supporter

+Please select your currency and organisation type for an annually-recurring payment.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">
   <input type="hidden" name="hosted_button_id" value="PDKWBTFHT9JMN">
   <input type="hidden" name="on0" value="Please select your organisation type">
-  <label for="support-yearly">Please select your organisation type for an annually-recurring payment in £ (GBP)</label>
+  <label for="support-yearly">£ (GBP)</label>
   <div class="input-group">
     <select name="os0">
     	<option value="Academic Library">Academic Library: £540.00 GBP (yearly)</option>